 In most counties in Alabama, judges require a hearing if no one has an attorney helping them with their case.
 This will involve court costs and, unless you get all your paperwork correct the first time, the judge may tell you to fix your mistakes then come back – adding additional court costs for each hearing.
 Making mistakes in your paperwork filings can lead to serious delays in obtaining your divorce decree.
 Mishandling something as serious as a divorce could cost you more in the long run than hiring a lawyer from the start.
 That is why it can often be cheaper to retain a local divorce lawyer to represent you.
 For these reasons, it is best to use an actual Alabama attorney and not go with some online document preparation company.

-Our divorce lawyers in Montgomery, Birmingham, or anywhere else across the State of Alabama currently charge $290 in attorney fees for an uncontested divorce with no minor children of the marriage and $390 with minor children.
+Our divorce lawyers in Montgomery, Birmingham, or anywhere else across the State of Alabama currently charge flat fees for uncontested divorces in Alabama.
 There is also a filing fee that is charged for filing an uncontested divorce and it is set by each particular county.
-These amounts vary from county to county, ranging from about $207 in Jefferson County to a little over $330 in Madison County.